lektorium-tutor/lekt/docs/install.rst

 Requirements
 ------------

-* Supported OS: Tutor runs on any 64-bit, UNIX-based OS.
+* Supported OS: Lekt runs on any 64-bit, UNIX-based OS.
 It was also reported to work on Windows (with `WSL 2 <https://docs.microsoft.com/en-us/windows/wsl/install>`__).
 * Architecture: support for ARM64 is a work-in-progress.
 See `this issue <https://github.com/overhangio/tutor/issues/510>`__.
 * Required software: